Ring Chime vs. Ring Chime Pro (Is It Worth It?)

 With the Ring Chime Pro, you are alerted whenever there is activity.
 All it takes is a glance at your device.
 You can also program it to what type of alerts you want to receive.

 You have your facts.
 It’s time for you to make an informed decision.
 Is it the price that you are looking for?
 Could it be an easy convenience that has more meaning?
-Which of these devices are worth it to you?
+Which of these devices is worth it to you?